-Mike Marjama Has a New Major-League Mission
+Mike Marjama Has a New Major League Mission

 "I know I'm not gonna be Mike Trout; I'm not gonna be a Bryce Harper," Marjama says.
 "I believe I've been blessed with the platform of becoming a major leaguer to impact the lives of others and tell the story of how I got there.
 I hope me telling my story allows me to reach somebody, so their hopes and dreams aren't taken away because of a mental illness of an eating disorder."

 So after a total of 15 games at the major league level, Marjama decided to hang up the cleats.
-Now 29 years old, a little over a year after he made his major league debut, he's decided to accept a role as an ambassador for the National Eating Disorder Association, an unpaid position.
-Over the course of the next month, Marjama will be traveling to 15 different cities to tell his story and fundraise for mental illness, including a three-day briefing in front of Congress in early October.
+Now 29 years old, a little over a year after he made his major league debut, he's accepted an unpaid role as an ambassador for NEDA.
+Over the next month, Marjama will be traveling to 15 different cities to tell his story and fundraise for mental illness, including a three-day briefing in front of Congress in early October.

 "It sounds really stupid, but no one cares when you're a minor leaguer," Marjama said.
 "But once you have one day of being in the big leagues, people actually care about your story now."